 Welcome to Moscrop’s Drama Program

-The Drama Department will offer the following courses in the 2021/22 school year.
+The Drama Department will offer the following courses in the 2023/24 school year.
 Please ask Ms MacLean for details or if you have any questions.
+Joan.email@example.com

 The members of this class will be the members of Moscrop’s Theatre Company.
 The class will happen outside of the regular school schedule but each student will be required to attend at least as many hours as they would for a course inside of the regular schedule.
 The time will be arranged according to the needs of the production schedule.
-The main focus of the class will be to produce the annual school play over the course of the academic year as well as some smaller public performance offerings.
+The main focus of the class is to produce the annual school play over the course of the academic year as well as some smaller public performance offerings.
 Possible productions include: comedy, drama, satire, parody, story theatre, dance-drama, and plays with live music.
 The nature and style of the production will be heavily influenced by who is in the Company during each school year.
-Students who are in Theatre Production will also be focussing on the technical aspects of production such as design, construction, lighting, publicity etc.

 Students who sign up for Theatre Production will be able to focus on acting or the technical aspect of production like design and construction of a set, costumes, props, lighting, publicity etc. If you are an actor, you must also contribute to the technical and administrative aspects of the show.